jjblues86/taskmaster/README.md

 - Homepage
 - Refactor your homepage’s RecyclerView to display all Task entities in DynamoDB.

+- User Login
+Add Cognito to your Amplify setup.
+Add in user login and sign up flows to your application, using Cognito’s pre-built UI as appropriate.
+Display the logged in user’s username somewhere relevant in your app.

+- User Logout
+Allow users to log out of your application.

 ## To Run
 - Clone this repo
 - run gradle build